1. World problems

 Nature

 Legal segregation is the enforced separation of groups, typically based on race, by law within a society.
-This system, exemplified by Jim Crow laws in the United States and apartheid in South Africa, institutionalizes discrimination and unequal access to resources, education, and public services.
+This system, exemplified by Jim Crow laws in the United States and apartheid in South Africa, institutionalizes discrimination and unequal access to public facilities, education, and opportunities.
 Legal segregation perpetuates social and economic disparities, undermines human rights, and fosters systemic injustice.
 By codifying inequality, it creates lasting divisions and hinders social cohesion, making it a significant societal problem that has required extensive legal and civil rights efforts to dismantle.This information has been generated by artificial intelligence.

 Background

-Legal segregation emerged as a prominent global concern in the late 19th and early 20th centuries, notably with the institutionalization of racial separation in the United States and South Africa.
-International awareness intensified following World War II, as decolonization and human rights movements exposed the widespread impact of state-sanctioned separation.
-Landmark events, such as the U.S. Supreme Court’s Brown v.
-Board of Education decision and global condemnation of apartheid, deepened understanding of its enduring social and moral consequences.This information has been generated by artificial intelligence.
+Legal segregation emerged as a prominent global concern in the late 19th and early 20th centuries, notably with the institutionalization of racial and ethnic divisions in countries such as the United States (Jim Crow laws) and South Africa (apartheid).
+International awareness intensified after World War II, as decolonization and human rights movements exposed the widespread social, economic, and psychological impacts of state-sanctioned separation, prompting global condemnation and legal reforms.This information has been generated by artificial intelligence.

 Incidence